ContentWriting Content

 Creating an article

-There are two routes to a new article.
+There are three routes to a new article.

 From the Content page, click Create Article.
 Choose a Content Profile and Eclipse handles the rest.
 It researches your market, pulls in external sources and competitor data, and generates a fully cited draft.
 The article appears in your content table ready for review.

 From Cortex Canvas, build your research first.
-Connect workspace documents, run deep research, pull in community threads, then click Create Article from the canvas.
+Connect workspace documents, run deep research, pull in community threads, then click Create content (the button with the pad and pencil) on the canvas toolbar.
 You can apply a Content Profile or send your entire canvas research straight to CASi.
 The finished article lands in your content table, grounded in the evidence you assembled.
+See Create from Canvas for the full panel walkthrough.

 The editor